 12. Bore sighting

 Now you will check your scope and rifle for bore sighting.
-This means that you are ensuring that the centerline of the barrel is looking at the same place in the distance as the scope.
+Be sure that the barrel’s centerline is aligned with the scope itself.
+They should be at the same distance within each other.

 13. Make sure to let the Loctite cure overnight.